-- The land owner is contacted to obtain permission to access the site and to collect information. - If permission is granted by the land owner, the location becomes the permanent ABMI site. - If permission to survey the site is not granted by the land owner, a new random location within 5 km of the NFI site is identified with the restriction that the new location must also be for the same ownership type and have similar vegetation as the original location. - The new land owner is contacted to request permission, and the process repeated if permission is not granted
+• The land owner is contacted to obtain permission to access the site and to collect information.

+- If permission to survey the site is not granted by the land owner, a new random location within 5 km of the NFI site is identified with the restriction that the new location must also be for the same ownership type and have similar vegetation as the original location. - The new land owner is contacted to request permission, and the process repeated if permission is not granted